DORA vs AS9120B

 Implementation Overview

 Conduct gap analyses, develop frameworks, implement testing/vendor management.
 Tailored by size/complexity via proportionality; key for EU finance sector.
-Preparation involves tools/training; full rollout by 2025 deadline.
+Preparation involves tools/training; full rollout was required by the 2025 deadline.

 AS9120B Details